International Calling

 How many digits are in a Peruvian phone number?

-Peruvian landline numbers typically have 7 or 8 digits, while mobile numbers usually have 9 digits.
-You must also include the area code before the local number.
+Peruvian landline numbers typically have 7 or 8 digits.
+Mobile numbers usually have 9 digits.
+You must also include the area code before the local number for landlines.

 Is it expensive to call Peru from Holland?

-Traditional international calls from the Netherlands to Peru can be expensive, often ranging from €0.20 to over €1.00 per minute depending on your carrier and plan.
+Traditional international calls from the Netherlands to Peru can be expensive.
+Rates often range from €0.20 to over €1.00 per minute, depending on your carrier and plan.
 However, using VoIP services like Telfon offers significantly cheaper rates, often just a few cents per minute, or even free for app-to-app calls.

 What is the time difference between the Netherlands and Peru?